microsoft/fast/examples/ssr/README.md

 # Server-Side Rendering (SSR) Tutorial

-A SSR implementation of the Todo App Tutorial.
+An SSR implementation of the Todo App Tutorial.
 All components are defined by the [Todo App tutorial](../todo-app/), and the SSR implementation exists in [server.js](./server.js)

 ## Running the experience